Transistor Radios Around the World

 Four transistors (Raytheon, 2x 2N112/CK760, 2N132/RAY602, 2N138; + 1N295 diode)

-One 9-volt battery
+One standard 9-volt battery

 Manufactured by Raytheon Mfg.
 Co., Waltham, MA